bettiolo/apitry/README.md

 *(Not quite ready yet!)*

+The aim is to have a completely scripted and automated development workflow.

 **Development environment:** Development is done on the local machine.
 Unit tests are continuously executed via `grunt watch` task.
 Integration, Acceptance and Smoke test executed on demand.
 The source code is pushed to the `master` branch.

 **Integration environment:** A virtual, disposable, non-persistent instance that is automatically created and destroyed via Vagrant.
 The source code is checked out from the `master` branch.
 Tests are run via the `grunt test` command.
 Unit, Integration, Acceptance and Smoke tests are executed.